Donor Advised Funds and NPOs: Supporting Organizations, Recognizing and Recording Contributions

 Recording of a 110-minute CPE webinar with Q&A

-This webinar will guide advisers to nonprofit organizations on interacting with donor-advised funds (DAFs).
+This course will guide advisers to nonprofit organizations on interacting with donor-advised funds (DAFs).
 The panel will discuss the types of sponsoring organizations, how donations are reported and solicited, pledges from DAFs, and the downsides of these funds so that practitioners and advisers can assist nonprofits in maximizing the benefits of these charitable instruments.

 - What is a DAF